flexatone/present-df-typing/doc/dft/slides.md

 🔎 If you write type hints, check them

-♻️ Reuse type-hints for run-time validation with `sf.CallGuard`
+♻️ Reuse type-hints for runtime validation with `sf.CallGuard`

-🛡️ Extend run-time validation with `sf.Require`
+🛡️ Extend runtime validation with `sf.Require`

 ⚠️ Pandas mutability makes static typing unreliable at best